awsdocs/aws-powershell-user-guide/doc_source/pstools-cw.md

 Note the following:
 + The date\-time information that you use to initialize `$dat.Timestamp` must be in Universal Time \(UTC\)\.
 + The value that you use to initialize `$dat.Value` can be either a string value enclosed in quotes, or a numeric value \(no quotes\)\.
-A string value is shown previously\.
+The example shows a string value\.

 ## See Also<a name="see-also"></a>
 +  [Using the AWS Tools for Windows PowerShell](pstools-using.md)